smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/readme.md

 3) Candidate Keys
 4) Prime and Non-Prime Attributes
 5) Dependents and Determinants
 6) Trivial, Non-Trivial and Semi-Trivial Dependencies
 7) Partial and Functional Dependencies

-:book:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For documentation for each of these scripts, please the relevant markdowns in the directory named Handbook.

 ## Overview

 There are five scripts in this repository, and I break each one down into its own markup file for easy explanation.